BIBI – Apocalypse. Lyrics Meaning: Savoring the Last Forbidden Fruit

 Bring me back to heaven, I got you, my milk

-Look at my eyes (Take a good look at my eyes)
+Look into my eyes (Look, look at my eyes)

 (Never coming back, never coming back)

-Hold my hand (Go on and take my hand)
+Take my hand (Come on, take my hand)

 Wrap your arms around my waist (Yeah, yeah)